Any Fin for Love Excerpt

 “So, you are looking for a room.”

-She tried to sound hopeful and found she already liked Velma.
-The woman reminded Cody of her great-aunt Sarah -- could be seventy but still looked sixty -- with salt-and-pepper hair pulled back in a neat bun and an oddly comfortable way about her.
+She already liked Velma.
+The woman reminded Cody of her great-aunt Sarah—could be seventy but still looked sixty—with salt-and-pepper hair pulled back in a neat bun and an oddly comfortable way about her.

 “Well, you are a lucky one.”
-Velma angled behind the counter and kept her bright smile on Cody.
+Velma angled behind the counter and grinned at Cody.
 “Up until an hour ago, we were booked solid, all eight rooms.
 There’s a fishing tournament in town this weekend.”

 “Yes, I heard that.”

 “So you have a room?”
-Cody interrupted, fearful the woman would run through every town in Georgia.
+Cody interrupted again, fearful the woman would run through every town in Georgia.

 “Why yes, dear, we do.”
 The smile reappeared, brighter than ever.